-Throughout the database system development life cycle, the database developer needs to confine the facts about the current and / or future system.
-This is also true for the data captured and the citations produced at each stage.
+Throughout the database system development life cycle, the database developer needs to confine the facts about the current and future systems.
+It is also true for the data captured and the citations produced at each stage.
 For example, problems come across during database design may necessitate additional data capture on the requirements for the new system.

-A database developer normally uses several fact-finding techniques during a single database project.
-There are five commonly used fact-finding techniques:
+A database developer commonly uses several fact-finding techniques during a single database project.
+There are five widely used fact-finding techniques:

 - Examining documentation